ISRO Propulsion Complex: High Altitude Test Facility (HATF)

 The High Altitude Test Facility is used for hot testing cryogenic engines, including in vacuum conditions.

 Incidents

 In 2017, three employees, including two senior officials of ISRO Propulsion Complex, Mahendragiri were suspended pending enquiry for alleged procedural lapses.

 In September 2017, an unexplained explosion took place in the vicinity of the ISRO Propulsion Complex and local said they saw smoke emanating from the ISRO facility.
-However, a spokesperson said the "[i]ncident happened outside the building and has nothing to do with ISRO."
+However, a spokesperson said the "incident happened outside the building and has nothing to do with ISRO."

-In mid-2023, it was reported that the propulsion complex had terminates the first hot test on an intermediate configuration of the semi-cryogenic engine following an unanticipated spike in the turbine pressure and subsequent loss of turbine speed.
+In mid-2023, it was reported that the propulsion complex had terminated the first hot test on an intermediate configuration of the semi-cryogenic engine following an unanticipated spike in the turbine pressure and subsequent loss of turbine speed.
 The July 1 test that had to be terminated was said to be part of efforts to develop a 2,000 Kilonewton thrust semi-cryogenic engine.